alphaground123/testPython/README.md

-#PyPhoneBook
+#PyPhonebook

 ## About
-PyPhoneBook is an application phonebook developed in python with Tkinter.
+PyPhonebook is an application phonebook developed in python with Tkinter.
 The goal of this application is to save contacts.
 It is useful if you lose your mobilephone.

 ## Supported platforms